 Semicore Equipment, Inc. is a leading worldwide supplier of Sputtering Coating Systems and Thermal Evaporation Equipment for the electronics, optical, solar energy, medical, automotive, military and related high technology industries.
-Please allow our support staff to answer any questions you have regarding PVD Coating Equipment: What you Must Know Before Purchasing and how to implement the best equipment and techniques for your specific needs by contacting us at email@example.com or calling 925-373-8201.
+Please allow our support staff to answer any questions you have regarding PVD Coating Equipment: What you Must Know About Costs Before Purchasing and how to implement the best equipment and techniques for your specific needs by contacting us at email@example.com or calling 925-373-8201.

 Physical Vapor Deposition – also known as PVD Coating – refers to a variety of thin film deposition techniques where solid metal is vaporized in a high vacuum environment and deposited on electrically conductive materials as a pure metal or alloy coating.
 As a process that transfers the coating material on a single atom or molecule level, it can provide extremely pure and high performance coatings which for many applications are much preferable to electroplating… Read More

 An “In-Line” PVD Sputtering System is one in which substrates pass linearly beneath one or more Sputter cathodes to acquire their Thin Film coating.
 Normally the substrates are loaded onto a carrier or pallet in order to facilitate this motion, and some smaller systems handle just one pallet per batch run.
 Larger systems may have the capability of handling multiple pallets through the use of end station pallet handlers that send and receive one pallet after another in a continuing convoy passing through the transport subsystem, the tip of each following behind the tail of the prior one… Read More